TexasDigitalLibrary/Vireo/README.md

 **if not specifying config.uri during build the application.yaml will be under the Vireo webapp's classpath, /opt/tomcat/webapps/vireo/WEB-INF/classes/application.yaml**

-**if deplyoed from default WAR package and would like to externalize the config, you will have to edit /opt/tomcat/webapps/vireo/META-INF/context.xml***
+**if deployed from default WAR package and would like to externalize the config, you will have to edit /opt/tomcat/webapps/vireo/META-INF/context.xml***

 ## Running WAR as a stand-alone Spring Boot application